skirstschultz/skirstschultz/README.md

 Experienced at developing database infrastructure as well as enhancing technical processes and workflows, with a keen focus on cybersecurity and operational efficiency.
 Skilled in leveraging advanced data tools, including Excel, SQL, and Python, to report data, inform strategic decisions and optimize productivity.

-Core Competencies:
+Core Competencies
-Data Management & Analysis: Expertise in database architecture, SQL, Python; adept in data cleaning and preprocessing.
+Data Management & Analysis: Expert in SQL and Python, with a solid foundation in database architecture and data preprocessing.
-Project Management: Skilled in Trello, Monday.com, Asana and Slack for project oversight and team communication.
+Project Management: Proficient with tools like Trello, Monday.com, Asana, and Slack for effective project oversight and team communication.
-Technical Administration: Experienced in IT support, procurement processes, and inventory management.
+Technical Administration: Adept in IT support, procurement processes, and inventory management, with a keen focus on cybersecurity.

-Education:
+Education
-Bachelor of Arts in Social Thought & Political Economy University of Massachusetts Amherst - Amherst, MA Graduated Magna Cum Laude | May 2016
+Bachelor of Arts in Social Thought & Political Economy University of Massachusetts Amherst, Amherst, MA Graduated Magna Cum Laude, May 2016

 - 👀 I’m interested in ...